 - Defects in manufacturing: If you can prove that your loved one died because the drug manufacturer did something wrong in the process of manufacturing the drug, which eventually resulted in an overdose, you may be entitled to sue the manufacturer.
 The only way to detect a defect in a drug often requires hiring an experienced product liability attorney in Los Angeles or elsewhere in California.

 - Defects in design: Although this type of product liability lawsuit is rather rare, it does not change the fact that drug overdoses caused by defective design exist.
 Some drugs pose an unreasonable risk to people even when no errors were made during manufacturing.
 If a defectively designed drug killed your family member, do not hesitate to hire a wrongful death attorney, and seek compensation.

 - Defects in warning: Inadequate or non-existent warnings and instructions in drugs can be just as dangerous, as failure to provide accurate warnings often results in drug addictions and overdoses.
 People must be aware that they are taking potentially addictive drugs and must be careful when administering them.

 As you can see, it is actually possible to hold drug manufacturers liable for deaths caused by drug overdose.
-Consult with our Los Angeles product liability attorney from the Law Offices of Howard Craig Kornberg to speak about the legal options available in your particular case.
+Consult with our attorney from the Law Offices of Howard Kornberg to speak about the legal options available in your particular case.
 Call our offices at 310-997-0904 today.